branchwelder/web-technologies/activities/02_js_and_the_dom.md

 # Introducing JavaScript

-As usual, consult the class [JS Resources Page](/resources/javascript.md) and post any helpful overviews, tutorials, or videos you find in the Discord.
+As usual, consult the class
+[resource page on JavaScript](/resources/javascript.md) and post any helpful overviews, tutorials, or videos you find in the Discord.

 ## Getting Started